caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ```

 Where the constructor is parameterless, the constructor parentheses can be omitted when using brace initialiser syntax.
 The above could also be written `Thing theThing = new Thing { Theft = true };`

+As above, from C# 9 onwards you can alternatively omit the type name and write `Thing theThing = new() { Theft = true };`.
+However, you can't omit *both* parentheses and type name at the same time&mdash;this would clash with the syntax for an anonymous type declaration, which is described below.

 Since C# 6, you can also set the default value of an auto-implemented property when it is declared: